(Belching, Bloating, Flatulence)

 Intestinal gas facts

 - The usual cause of belching is excessive gas in the stomach that comes from swallowed air.
-However, discomfort in the abdomen for any reason may also cause belching.
+However, discomfort in the abdomen for any reason also may cause belching.
 Therefore, belching does not always indicate the presence of excessive gas in the stomach.

-- Continuous distention of the abdomen is usually caused by fluid, tumors, enlarged organs, or fat within the abdomen.
+- Continuous distention of the abdomen usually is caused by fluid, tumors, enlarged organs, or fat within the abdomen.

 - Intermittent distention of the abdomen may be caused by excessive formation of intestinal gas, as well as physical or functional obstruction of the intestines.